skarpushin/summerb/summerb-dbupgrade/README.md

  * Keeps track of DB version in dedicated table
  * It can resolve scripts from external folder or from embedded resources
  * It is very extendible
+ * It does not impose requirements on DB version (like Flyway, i.e.)

 ## How it works
  1. When started, it scans resources for upgrade scripts